-Later, Kei-Che began to self-teach herself ASL through performances of songs, in conjunction with college ASL classes and Deaf community events.
-She reached out to the deaf community in Cedar Valley and felt ostracized and excluded.
-This inspired STEPS by Kei-Che, to continue going against the grain and break barriers as a Black and Deaf woman in America.
+Ms. Kei-Che evolved through self-teaching herself ASL through performances of songs, in conjunction with college ASL classes and Deaf community events.
+She sought out to Deaf mentorships in the Cedar Valley (IA) and felt ostracized and excluded.
+This experience inspired her to build STEPS by Kei-Che from the ground up.
+Later, she found BlackDeaf community in Knockpatrick, Jamaica and Bay Area, CA.

 Ms. Kei-Che is always willing to collaborate with other organizations.

 Proposals are available upon request.